Analytical description of the survival probability of coherent states in regular regimes: Standard deviations of the Hamiltonians in coherent states

 is of order $J$.
 In the limit $J>>1$, this is the dominant term of $\sigma_{LMG}$, since

 is of order $J^0$ and $J^{-1}$.
-From the previous expressions, it is clear that in the limit $J\rightarrow\infty$, the uncertainty of $H$ scales as
+From the previous expressions, it is clear that in the limit $J\rightarrow\infty$, the uncertainty of $H_{LMG}$ scales as

-Similarly, the uncertainty of the Dicke Hamiltonian in coherent states is depicted by Eq.(85) of Ref.~\cite{Schliemann2015}.
-The result in our parametrization (and after correcting a mistake in the expression of Ref.~\cite{Schliemann2015}) is
+Similarly, the uncertainty of the Dicke Hamiltonian in coherent states is depicted by equation~(85) of \cite{Schliemann2015}.
+The result in our parametrization (and after correcting a misprint in the third line of equation~(86) in \cite{Schliemann2015}) is

 where, again, $\Omega_1$ is linear in $J$,